Rebecca Odes: Early and personal life

-Odes was born in West Orange, New Jersey in the United States, and she was childhood friends with Esther Drill; the two attended West Orange High School, where they both participated in the French club, Ski club and the Cauldron school newspaper.
-Odes attended Vassar College and graduated with a degree.
+Odes was born in West Orange, New Jersey in the United States, and she is Jewish.
+She is childhood friends with Esther Drill; the two attended West Orange High School, where they both participated in the French club, Ski club and the Cauldron school newspaper.
+Odes attended and graduated from Vassar College.
 After graduation, she worked for an indie music magazine in Boston, Massachusetts.

 Odes attended the School of the Art Institute of Chicago to study painting, but she dropped out due to her activities with Love Child.
 After Love Child's disbandment, Odes worked as a painting and studio assistant, as well as a design assistant for a Christmas tree bow manufacturer.
 After learning how to use design programs on her computer, she later enrolled at the Interactive Telecommunications Program at New York University and graduated with a master's degree.

 Odes married Craig Kanarick, the co-founder of Razorfish, on October 27, 2001, at the Angel Orensanz Center.
 The two had met in 1996 when Odes took an interaction design course that Kanarick was teaching at New York University.
 Odes and Kanarick have two children.